Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

  Step 16: If the procedure works successfully that means you have made correct configurations and ready to work on the IOT

- Infrastructure for data replication from client db(device application database)
+ Infrastructure for data replication from Ionic Application.